Bite Records For a MAD in the Digital World

-Scanning the upper and lower arch.
-Taking digital impressions.
+Scanning the upper and lower arch and taking digital impressions.
 Call it what you want.
-I call it not taking an alginate or PVS impression (Figure 1).
+I call it not taking an alginate or PVS impression (Fig. 1).

 Figure 1

 Cheating?
 Slacking?
-Taking short-cuts?
+Taking shortcuts?
 I guess, if that’s the way you feel.
 I don’t.
-If it’s at least as accurate, faster, and easier for the patient, I call it brilliant.
+I call it brilliant if it’s at least as accurate, faster, and easier for the patient.
 And so it is.
 Evaluate it, critique it, research it, try it.
 No need to overthink it, right?

 Dentistry is hard enough.
 Let’s not complicate the simple.
 More importantly, as dentistry evolves, let’s not keep the complicated around if we don’t have to.

-So, if we agree that scanning is easier and as accurate as taking a traditional impression, why do we continue to complicate the bite record?
+So, if we agree that scanning is easier and more accurate than taking a traditional impression, why do we continue complicating the bite record?
 Yes, I know.
 I like silicone too.
 It has been so good to me over the years.
 It is still good to me when necessary, and I am grateful.

-For instance, when taking a bite record to mount models in a fully-seated condylar position, a leaf gauge is one of the most predictable methods to help obtain the physiological position.
-And one way to hold that position while scanning the bite is to use silicone and trim off the material in the premolar area before scanning the bite, thus preventing the patient from moving while moving the camera from one side to the other (Figure 2).
+For instance, when taking a bite record to mount models in a fully seated condylar position, a leaf gauge is one of the most predictable methods to help obtain the physiological position.
+And one way to hold that position while scanning the bite is to use silicone and trim off the material in the premolar area before scanning the bite, thus preventing the patient from moving while moving the camera from one side to the other (Fig. 2).

 Figure 2

 Again, makes sense, right?
-But would you be open to the possibility that we can just quickly and accurately scan the bite while the patient is maintaining adequate pressure, helping seat the condyles?
-(Figure 3)
+But would you be open to the possibility that we can just quickly and accurately scan the bite while the patient maintains adequate pressure, helping seat the condyles?
+(Fig. 3)

 Figure 3